liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 If you think about the root cause of this reason――

-"――Emilia-sama's participation in the Royal Selection, is it undesirable to the people of Mole-people tribe?"
+Petra: \[――Emilia-sama's participation in the Royal Selection, is it undesirable to the people of Mole-people tribe?\]

-"――Hk!"
+Musica: \[――Hk!\]

 Musica reacted slightly sharply in response to Petra's thoughts.